IIIF/cookbook-recipes/recipe/0033-choice/index.md

 ## Example

-In this example, we have a single Canvas with with the `body.type` "Choice" containing two different photographs of the same painting: one using natural light and the other an x-ray image.
+In this example, we have a single Canvas with the `body.type` "Choice" containing two different photographs of the same painting: one using natural light and the other an x-ray image.

 Credit: *John Dee performing an experiment before Queen Elizabeth I*.
 Oil painting by Henry Gillard Glindoni.
 Credit: Wellcome Collection.
 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)